dabls/gatherator/README.md

 | ...other            | `{*}`               | All other given options will be used as default retriever options, which can later be modified with the `getRetrieverOptions` option. |

 ### Retriever
+Retriever functions provides the possibility to fetch data from the resource you want, with the technology you prefer.

 #### createHttpRetriever
 Returns a retriever function, which executes an http request with [request-promise](https://www.npmjs.com/package/request-promise).